Aged Care Counselling – New Course!

 Our new course, the Certificate of Aged Care Counselling, will enable you to understand these issues with compassion and empathy and provide the appropriate support for those approaching or already in their ‘twilight’ years.

 The study of aged care is of immense value to society.
 The world’s population is not only expanding, but the proportion of the population classified as ‘elderly’ is also increasing, particularly in developed countries.
-Depending on our health, where we were born and our access to health services, we are also tending to live longer.
-But as people age, they face particular changes and challenges that require the skills of experts to assist them – and this demand is increasing!
+Depending on our health, where we were born, and our access to healthcare services, we tend to live longer.
+However, as people age, they encounter specific changes and challenges that necessitate the expertise of professionals to support them, and this demand is increasing.

 Learning Outcomes